WPsites/Resize-images-before-upload/readme.txt

 define( 'RIBU_RESIZE_QUALITY', 75 ); //0-100, 100 being high quality
 defined( 'RIBU_MAX_UPLOAD_SIZE' '2097152b' ) ); //size in bytes

+To work, any settings added to your wp-config.php file should be done above the line that reads:
+/* That's all, stop editing!
+Happy blogging. */

 Find the plugin on github: https://github.com/WPsites/Resize-images-before-upload